anthony-delarosa-org/eks-terraform/README.md

-For IAM Permissions you need to apply the _add_developer_iam.tf_ inside the iam permissions folder after* you have applied the permissions in the k8s cluster first
+For IAM Permissions you need to move the file back to the root of the directory and then apply the _add_developer_iam.tf_ The file is inside the iam permissions folder and after* you have applied the permissions in the k8s cluster first then you can add the users with permissions.
+Remember to move the _add_developer_iam.tf_ file back to the root of the directory.